 What if someone says you have wronged them?

 If someone comes to tell you a story about how you have wronged or hurt them, then ask them to share their story in writing.
 People who are telling the truth will repeat the same basic story, while those who are caught in a lie will backpedal and change the story once you show evidence to refute parts of it.
 In this case, the story keeps changing.
 If you agree with the person’s claims, work through resolving the matter between the two of you.
 If you were joking, realize that if both parties aren’t laughing, then your joke was probably an insult disguised as a joke.
 This is verbal abuse.
 If you disagree with the person’s claims, and their description of events, then ask them to go before an independent mediator.
-Tell them you would like to resolve the matter according to your values.
+Tell them you would like to resolve the matter according to your values, based on ethics, integrity, and fairness to both parties.

 I have more respect for a man who lets me know where he stands, even if he’s wrong, than the one who comes up like an angel and is nothing but a devil.